 If you are likely to be evicted, it is a good idea to make arrangements so you will have somewhere to stay, especially if you may be evicted on the same day or at short notice.
-If you have nowhere to go, you should contact the Tenants Union and we can direct you to crisis accommodation services.
+If you have nowhere to go, you should contact us and we can direct you to crisis accommodation services.

 If you find out that a Possession Order has been granted but you didn’t go to the hearing, you can apply to the Tribunal for a rehearing or a review.
 You need to do this before the police evict you, as once you have been legally evicted the Tribunal has no power to allow you back into the property.

 If possible, you should apply for an urgent review hearing by going to the Tribunal in person.
-If you live in the country or cannot get to the Tribunal, you should phone the Tribunal and ask them how to apply for a review hearing, or contact the Tenants Union.
+If you live in the country or cannot get to the Tribunal, you should phone the Tribunal and ask them how to apply for a review hearing, or contact us for advice.